facebookexperimental/Robyn/README.md

   * **S-shape saturation**: Robyn uses the two-parametric Hill function that is able to transform between C- and S-shape to enable more customisation and flexibility in saturation transformation.

   * **Budget allocator**: Based on selected model result, or to be precise the saturation curve of each paid media variable, the `robyn_allocator()` function returns the optimal mix of spend that maximizes the total response.
-Technically speaking, Robyn uses by defaultt a combination of Augmented Lagrangian (AUGLAG) as global optimization algorithm and Sequential Least Square Quadratic Programming (SLSQP) as local optimization algorithm to solve the nonlinear objective function analytically.
+Technically speaking, Robyn uses by default a combination of Augmented Lagrangian (AUGLAG) as global optimization algorithm and Sequential Least Square Quadratic Programming (SLSQP) as local optimization algorithm to solve the nonlinear objective function analytically.

-  * **Automated output**: When using `robyn_run()` function to build the initial model, Robyn outputs an one-pager that contains 6 charts  for every Pareto-optimum model and saves 4 csv-files (pareto_hyperparameters.csv, pareto_aggregated.csv, pareto_media_transform_matrix.csv, pareto_alldecomp_matrix.csv) that contains all results.
+  * **Automated output**: When using `robyn_run()` function to build the initial model, Robyn outputs a one-pager that contains 6 charts  for every Pareto-optimum model and saves 4 csv-files (pareto_hyperparameters.csv, pareto_aggregated.csv, pareto_media_transform_matrix.csv, pareto_alldecomp_matrix.csv) that contains all results.
 The 6 charts are: the effect decomposition waterfall chart, the actual vs. predicted fit line chart, the media spend vs. effect bar chart, the media saturation line chart, the adstock decay rate bar chart and the predicted vs. residual line chart.
 When using `robyn_refresh()` function to build refresh models, Robyn outputs 2 extra charts (aggregated actual vs. predicted line chart and aggregated decomposition bar chart) and saves 4 extra csv-files separately (report_hyperparameters.csv, report_aggregated.csv, report_media_transform_matrix.csv, report_alldecomp_matrix.csv).

 ## Example plots